dbierer/EasierThanWordPress/README.md

 # FileCMS Website
+NOTE: formerly called _SimpleHtml_

-Really simple PHP app that builds HTML files from HTML widgets.
+Simple PHP framework that builds HTML files from HTML widgets.
 * Includes a class that can generate and validate CAPTCHAs (uses the GD extension).
 * Includes the CKEditor for full-featured editing.
 * Includes an email contact form that uses PHPMailer.